 An AWS route table contains a set of rules or routes, which is used to determine where the network traffic is directed to.

 All subnets in your VPC have to be attached to an AWS route table, and the table will take control of routing for those particular subnets.
-A subnet cannot be associate with multiple route tables at the same time, but multiple subnets can be connected with a single AWS route table.
+A subnet cannot be associated with multiple route tables at the same time, but multiple subnets can be connected with a single AWS route table.
 An AWS route table consists of the destination IP address and the target.

 AWS Route 53 Key Features

-You can route end users to the best endpoint possible according to your applications geoproximity, latency, health, and other considerations.
+You can route end users to the best endpoint possible according to your application’s geo proximity, latency, health, and other considerations.